AnthonyCC/sf-temp-ui/projects/wordpress/wp-content/plugins/rich-text-tags/readme.txt

 ### A TinyMCE Editor for Tags, Categories, and Taxonomies ###
 The Rich Text Tags Plugin allows you to edit tag descriptions, category descriptions, and taxonomy descriptions using Wordpress' built in rich-text editor.
 Switch between WYSIWYG and HTML editing modes with the click of a link.
 Use the WordPress uploader to insert images from your computer or site's Media Library.

-Use the PHP functions `tag_description()` and `category_description()` in your theme to show the descriptions.
+Use the WordPress functions `tag_description()` and `category_description()` in your theme to show the descriptions.
 To learn how to show taxonomy descriptions, <a href="http://www.seodenver.com/rich-text-tags/" rel="nofollow">read more on the plugin page</a>.

 <h4>Features</h4>
-* Edit tag descriptions with tinyMCE's WYSIWYG editor
+* Edit term descriptions with WordPress's built-in WYSIWYG editor
 * Works with custom taxonomies (and custom post types, introduced in WP 3.0)
-* Capability to turn off rich text editing with a click, so you can edit the HTML
+* Now supports user biography fields!

 == Installation ==